Except on floors, you can install laminate on walls too. So, how to do it?

-However, you should know that installing laminate planks on a wall will require more experience than installing the planks on a subfloor.
-This is because mounting the planks on a vertical surface is more difficult than laying the planks on a horizontal surface.
+However, installing them on walls is harder because mounting the boards on a vertical surface is more difficult than laying them on a horizontal surface.

-You are to use laminate planks with no underlayment on walls.
-These planks are usually lighter meaning that the planks will not put much weight on the walls.
-Also, it will be easier to glue or nail laminate planks with no underlayment to the walls.
+You must use laminate planks without an underlayment on walls.
+These planks are lighter and won’t put much weight on the surface.
+Also, it’s easier to glue and nail lighter planks without an underlayment.